denis-stepanov/esp8266-yeelight-switch/README.md

 * Rich programmable timer capabilities, including support for sunrise / sunset;
 * Visible user feedback using the ESP8266's built-in LED;
 * Log of actions;
-* Support for Wi-Fi network reconfiguration;
+* Support for Wi-Fi network reconfiguration at run-time; no hard-coded network credentials;
 * Web interface with mDNS support to configure the switch;
 * Support for turning the bulb on or off via web interface (mobile-friendly), including a direct URL for on/off/toggle;
 * Storing of the user-selected light device in EEPROM (survives power off and file system wipe out);
-* No hardcoded or entered bulb IP addresses;
+* No hardcoded or entered bulb IP-addresses;
-* Detailed diagnostics sent over serial interface;
+* Detailed diagnostics sent over a serial interface;
 * "about" web page showing various run-time information about controller.

 Current known limitations: